Laura Wilson Barker: Career

-She was born in Thirkleby, North Yorkshire, third daughter of a clergyman, the Rev. Thomas Barker.
+Barker was born in Thirkleby, North Yorkshire, the third daughter of a clergyman, the Rev. Thomas Barker.
 She studied privately with Cipriani Potter and became an accomplished pianist and violinist.
 As a child prodigy Barker performed with both Louis Spohr and Paganini.
 She began composing in the mid-1830s - her Seven Romances for voice and guitar were published in 1837.
 From around 1843 until 1855 she taught music at York School for the Blind.
 During this period some of her compositions - including a symphony in manuscript, on 19 April 1845 - were performed at York Choral Society concerts.

-On 19 June 1855 she married the English dramatist, critic, biographer, public servant, and editor of Punch magazine Tom Taylor.
+On 19 June 1855 she married the English dramatist, critic, biographer, public servant and editor of Punch magazine Tom Taylor.
 Barker contributed music to at least one of her husband's plays, an overture and entr'acte to Joan of Arc (1871), and provided harmonisations as an appendix to his translation of Ballads and Songs of Brittany (1865).

 Barker wrote several sonatas and a great many other pieces for the piano - including the Four Studies (1846) and Revolution Waltzes (1849) - which are now in the collection of her great great grandson, Rupert Stutchbury.
 There are also some variations for organ and other music.

 Other pieces include the cantata Enone (1850), the violin sonata A Country Walk (1860), theatre music for As You Like It, (April 1880), Songs of Youth (1884), string quartets, madrigals and solo songs.
 Her choral setting of Keats's A Prophecy, composed in 1850, was performed for the first time 49 years later at the Hovingham Festival in 1899.
 The composer was present.

 Barker was also an artist of theatrical subjects.
 Several of her paintings hang at Smallhythe Place in Kent, Ellen Terry's house.